While car breakdown cover is invaluable to have, some cover is automatically included in your vehicle insurance cover.

 The best breakdown cover is basically an insurance policy that gives you roadside assistance and recovery to a garage if your vehicle breaks down.
 To keep costs down, some cheaper policies will organise cover but ask you to pay the up-front cost, which you reclaim later with receipts.
 If you’re organised and want the very cheapest cover, this is a good option.

 Most vehicles can be covered, including classic cars, though there are no hard-and-fast rules.
 It is possible to buy breakdown cover if you’ve already broken down but it will generally cost extra.
 Most policies can be paid for annually or monthly.

-If you are driving on a road or motorway and you experience car trouble, you can pull over and call your breakdown provider.
-They will send an engineer to you who will try to fix your car there and then.
+If you’re driving on a road or motorway and you experience car trouble, you can pull over and call your breakdown provider.
+They then send an engineer who will try to fix your car on the spot.

-If they are unable to fix your car, they will tow you to a garage.
-You can also get help carrying on with your trip, and assistance if your car breaks down at home depending on the policy you choose.
+If they’re unable to fix your car, they can tow you to a garage.
+You can also get help carrying on with your trip, and assistance if your car breaks down at home, depending on the policy you choose.

 Most vehicles can be covered under a breakdown policy, including:

-To be eligible your vehicle will need to meet certain specifications, for example weigh no more than 3.5 tonnes and be a maximum of 6.4 metres long including a tow bar.
+To be eligible your vehicle needs to meet certain specifications, for example weigh no more than 3.5 tonnes and be a maximum of 6.4 metres long including a tow bar.